ninadharish/A-search/README.md

 ![alt text](/output/plan.gif)

-# Path Planning with the Dijkstra Algorithm
+# Path Planning with the A* Algorithm

 ## Description